Shimano RT-EM300 disc brake rotor, 203 mm, Center Lock lockring with inner. tightening

 - Cautions regarding SHIMANO genuine mineral oil

-- If it gets in your eyes, flush your eye with clean water and immediately seek medical attention.
+- If it gets in your eyes, flush your eyes with clean water and seek immediate medical attention.
 Contact with the eyes may cause irritation.

-- If it gets on your skin, wash it off properly with soapy water.
+- If it gets on your skin, wash it off thoroughly with soapy water.
 Contact with the skin may cause rashes and discomfort.

 - Protect your nose and mouth with a protective breathing mask, and use in a well-ventilated room.
 Inhaling mineral oil steam or vapor may cause nausea.

-- Disc brakes have a bedding-in period, and the braking force will gradually increase along with the increasing bedding-in period.
+- Disc brakes have a break-in period, and the braking force will gradually increase along with the increasing break-in period.
 Accidents or falls may occur due to loss of control of the bicycle, which may result in serious injury.
 The same situation will occur when replacing the brake pads or disc brake rotor.

 All the answers to questions about delivery, payment, security, returns, warranty and much else.